FJoseParejo/MyProfile/README.md

 - 👋 Hello!, mi name is Francisco José Parejo
-- 👀 I´m Game Developer with Unity
+- 👀 I´m Software Engineer and Technical Consultant in IA
-- 🌱 I´m working with Unity Engine on VideoGames projects, such freelance as personal projects.
+- 🌱
-- 📋📌 Here you will can found my portfolio **[GameDeveloper](https://saintsgamesstudios.itch.io/)**
+- 📋📌 Here you will can found my portfolio ****
 - 📫 Contact me here **(fcoparjim@outlook.es)**